jainanshul572/Customer-Churn-Rate-Prediction/README.md

 # Customer Churn Rate Prediction
-calculates the churn rate prediction of customers of a multi-national bank
+Calculate the churn rate prediction of customers of a multi-national bank